Council-of-Ben/b-emulator/README.md

 Step 3: Launch vscode and open the extensions library.
 Install the recommended python extension and one named `Live Server` (link below).<br>
 Step 4: Download a zip file of this repository and extract it to any folder.
 Open this folder inside of vscode (you should see the same files you see on this page in there)<br>
 Step 5: Inside of vscode in the bottom bar, click the "Go Live" button.
 This will start a http server on port `5500` for the emulator.<br>
-Step 6: Right click on any file inside of that folder (inside of vscode) and click the button that says "Open in integrated terminal".
+Step 6: Right click on any file inside of that folder (inside of vscode) and click the button that says "Open in integrated terminal".<br>
 Step 7: Run the following commands in that terminal, **IN SEQUENTIAL ORDER.**<br>
 - `npm i` - This will install the required packages listed in package.json
 - `python fetchlatest.py` - **OPTIONAL**, this will refresh the scripts.
 If you are getting 404 errors in the console when trying to fetch localhost scripts this is what you need to run.